Notre Dame vs. Southern Utah Predictions & Picks - Women's NCAA Tournament First Round

 Notre Dame vs. Southern Utah Women's Basketball Predictions & Picks - NCAA Tournament First Round

-Friday's contest between the Notre Dame Fighting Irish (25-5) and the Southern Utah Thunderbirds (23-9) at Purcell Pavilion is expected to be a one-sided matchup, as our computer prediction projects a final score of 78-56 and heavily favors Notre Dame to secure the victory.
-Tipoff is at 3:30 PM ET on March 17.
+Friday's contest features the Notre Dame Fighting Irish (25-5) and the Southern Utah Thunderbirds (23-9) squaring off at Purcell Pavilion in what should be a lopsided matchup, with a projected 78-56 win for heavily favored Notre Dame according to our computer prediction.
+Game time is at 3:30 PM ET on March 17.

-The Fighting Irish fell in their most recent game 64-38 against Louisville on Saturday.

 Notre Dame vs. Southern Utah Game Info